rfkeepers/tweaoh_ashcan/rules.md

 One at a time, each player asks the table one question from the following list (or a different question, if you have one in mind).
 Everyone may contribute to the answer.
 Use these questions to explore the ramifications of the event and to paint images of the city through this time.

 * Could this have been predicted, and if it was, were preparations made in advance?
 * Who interprets this as an act of some greater will, divine authority, or just retribution?
-What doomsaying did they preach beforehand?
+What doom-saying did they preach beforehand?
 * Did people do this intentionally?
 Was it accidental?
 What was their goal?
 * What communities (you may include those that were not authored this generation) were hit the hardest?
 * Which community (you may include those that were not authored this generation) responded most effectively?
 Which community was least effective?